 Alternatively, you can buy some cheap Carnival games such as these inflatable ring toss / bean bag toss games (below) to use as part of your dessert table decorations - then, later in your party you can use them as games.

 Next, hang a few bags of cotton candy or plush toys and other Carnival style prizes down from the roof of your canopy or attached the side poles (see illustration above).
-Then add a few of these ready made Carnival signs (below) or a chalkboard advertising hot dogs, funnel cake, cotton candy etc (see illustration above).
+Then add a few of these ready made Carnival signs (below right, from supplier 2) or a chalkboard advertising hot dogs, funnel cake, cotton candy etc (see illustration above).

 You could also make some simple homemade signs to hang inside the side stall that say general things like 'Score Over 8 to Win', '5 Tries for $3', 'Knock 3 Ducks Off to Win a Prize', 'No Leaning' etc, to make your Carnival decorations even more authentic.

 Finish the display with these cute Carnival cut outs.
-The directional sign stands approx 5ft tall so will make a big impression and is great value at only $20.
-Or use the Carnival barker stand up which is also over 5ft tall.
+This big top directional sign from suppliers 3, 8, or 6) stands approx 5ft tall so will make a big impression and is great value at only $20.
+Or use the Carnival barker stand up from supplier 2 which is also over 5ft tall.

 If you don't want to invest in a tabletop canopy or big top tent for your dessert table, below is an alternative dessert table which uses some of the same decorations.

 To make this option, use the red and white striped corrugated paper to make a backdrop (see above), then use a solid color tablecover such as red (using a red & white striped tablecover as well as the backdrop will look too 'busy').
 Apply Carnival bunting along the front of the table, hang a red and white Carnival banner above, and use a 3ft tall popcorn balloon as a centerpiece.
-See here for these items.
+See suppliers 2 or 3.

 If you're budget doesn't allow you to use the barker / directional sign cut outs for your carnival theme party, replace these with tall bunches of balloons either side of the dessert table.